ava-labs/avalanche-docs/docs/apis/avalanchejs/manage-x-chain-keys.md

 # Manage X-Chain Keys

 AvalancheJS comes with its own AVM Keychain.
-This KeyChain is used in the functions of the API, enabling them to sign using keys it’s registered.
+This KeyChain is used in the functions of the API, enabling them to sign using keys it&rsquo;s registered.
 The first step in this process is to create an instance of AvalancheJS connected to our Avalanche platform endpoint of choice.

 ```ts
 import {